Deuce 'n Domino: SmackDown! (2007–2008)

 The team was called up to WWE's SmackDown! roster in January 2007, with the team undergoing a name change to "Deuce 'n Domino" with their manager, now simply called "Cherry".
 Despite the team name change, they retained their greaser personas, adding to their ring entrance an arrival in a 1950s era car.
 Deuce 'n Domino won their debut tag team match.

 On the February 2 episode of SmackDown!, the team defeated the then-WWE Tag Team Champions Paul London and Brian Kendrick in a non-title match.
 Deuce 'n Domino faced London and Kendrick in a WWE Tag Team Championship match at February's pay-per-view event, No Way Out, but lost when Kendrick pinned Deuce via roll-up.
 On the April 20 episode of SmackDown!, they defeated London and Kendrick for the WWE Tag Team Championship when London was, in storyline, injured after missing a moonsault to the outside.
 Kendrick was left to defend the title by himself, and was pinned after being hit with Deuce 'n Domino's West Side Stomp finishing move.
 Three weeks later, London and Kendrick competed against William Regal and Dave Taylor.
 Deuce 'n Domino interfered, causing Regal and Taylor to be disqualified.
 This made both teams number one contenders leading to a triple threat tag team match the following week where Deuce 'n Domino retained the tag title.

 At the June event, Vengeance: Night of Champions, after insulting former Tag Team Champions Tony Garea and Rick Martel, Deuce 'n Domino defeated Sgt.
 Slaughter and Deuce's real-life father, "Superfly" Jimmy Snuka to retain their title.
 During a tag team match with Cryme Tyme (Shad Gaspard and JTG) in late June, Domino suffered an injury, which was diagnosed as a broken nose and a possible broken orbital bone socket in his eye.
 The injury would keep him out of the ring for a month.

 Deuce n' Domino later engaged in a rivalry with Batista and Ric Flair.
 On the August 31 episode of SmackDown!, the team lost the WWE Tag Team Championship to Matt Hardy and the reigning WWE United States Champion Montel Vontavious Porter.
 During the last few months of 2007, Deuce 'n Domino engaged in a short scripted rivalry with Hardy and MVP, Jimmy Wang Yang and Shannon Moore, Jesse and Festus, and Finlay and Hornswoggle.
 At the beginning of 2008, the team suffered a series of losses.
 At WrestleMania XXIV in March, the team participated in a 24-man Interpromotional Battle Royal, in which the winner would face then ECW Champion Chavo Guerrero Jr. later that night.
-Deuce 'n Domino, however, did not win the match.
+Neither Deuce nor Domino won the match.